Is Redwood Materials Stock on the Horizon?

 A Redwood Materials IPO may not be on the horizon after all.
 However, the company has major plans to continue its work in becoming an industry leader in the EV battery recycling world.

-So, Redwood Materials stock isn’t available on the stock market right now.
+So, Redwood Materials stock isn’t available on the market right now.
 But the company is showing its interests in growing on a global scale.
-This can only add to the speculation and investor interest.
+This can only add to the growing speculation and investor interest.

 Investing in the EV Industry